 Currently we are not generating positive cash flow.
-Delay in the approval of Exubera, or other adverse occurrences related to our product development efforts will adversely impact our ability to meet our obligations to repay the principal amounts on our convertible subordinated notes and debentures when due.
-In addition, because of the decline in the market price of our common stock, it has become highly unlikely that the holders of a large percentage of our outstanding convertible subordinated notes and debentures will convert such securities to equity in accordance with their existing terms.
+Delay in the approval of Exubera, or other adverse occurrences related to our product development efforts, will adversely impact our ability to meet our obligations to repay the principal amounts on our convertible subordinated notes and debentures when due.
+In addition, if the market price of our common stock is below the related conversion price, holders of the related outstanding convertible subordinated notes and debentures will not likely convert such securities to equity in accordance with their existing terms.
 If we are unable to satisfy our debt service requirements, substantial liquidity problems could result.
-As of June 30, 2003 we had cash, cash equivalents and short-term investments valued at approximately \$308.3 million.
-We expect to use substantially all of these assets to fund our on-going operations over the next few years.
-In October 2006, we will have an obligation to repay \$7.8 million, in February 2007, we will have an obligation to repay \$61.3 million, in October 2007, we will have an obligation to repay \$110.0 million of our long-term convertible subordinated notes and debentures.
-We may not generate sufficient cash from operations to repay our convertible subordinated notes and debentures or satisfy any other of these obligations when they become due and may have to raise additional financing from the sale of equity or debt securities or otherwise restructure our obligations in order to do so.
-There can no assurance that any such financing or restructuring will be available to us on commercially acceptable terms, if at all.
+As of December 31, 2003, we had cash, cash equivalents and short-term investments of approximately \$286.0 million.
+We expect to use a substantial portion of these assets to fund our on-going operations over the next few years.
+As of December 31, 2003, we had approximately \$360.0 million outstanding convertible subordinated notes and debentures, of which \$7.7 million, \$183.0 million and \$169.3 million in principal amount will mature in 2006, 2007 and 2010, respectively.
+Moreover, on March 8, 2004, we announced our intention to call for redemption all of our outstanding 3.0% convertible subordinated notes due 2010.
+We cannot assure you that we will in fact call those convertible notes for redemption or, if we do call those notes for redemption, that they will be converted into common stock by the holders.
+Any requirement that we make substantial cash payments to redeem the notes would have a material adverse effect on our results of operations, financial condition and liquidity.
+We may not generate sufficient cash from operations to repay our convertible subordinated notes and debentures (assuming they do not convert into shares of our common stock) or satisfy any other of these obligations when they become due and may have to raise additional funds from the sale of equity or debt securities or otherwise restructure our obligations in order to do